Attorney for Election Crimes and Voter Fraud Offenses

 Attorney for Election Laws Crimes and Defenses

-If you are charged with a crime involving an election or voting, you need the help of a successful defense lawyer.
+If you face criminal charges or accusations involving an election or voting, you need the help of a successful defense lawyer.

 The Michigan Attorney General also handles the prosecution of election and voting-related crimes.